Apply for a skip permit

 You will complete the form, giving us the details of the skip and its location.
 You will also confirm your agreement of the standard conditions.

-Once you have submitted the form, the area highway office will will check that the proposed location for the skip is acceptable.
+Once you have submitted the form, the area highway office will check that the proposed location for the skip is acceptable.

 The skip permit will then be sent to you by once it has been approved.
 This may include additional conditions if required.